GeotrekCE/Geotrek-admin/docs/update-to-docker.rst

     # If you have custom templates (example)
     cp ../previous-version/geotrek/trekking/templates/trekking/trek_public_pdf.html ./var/conf/extra_templates/

+You need to move the informations from settings.ini in var/conf/custom.py by hand.

 Then you can run your geotrek : ````

 Then you can upgrade your docker to new versions : ``docs/upgrade-docker.rst``